-In the past, GES has contracted personnel to administer vision, hearing, speech and language, and occupational therapy (OT) screenings to all students in Preschool, Junior Kindergarten, and Kindergarten at predetermined intervals.
-If the School determines safe protocols can be put in place (ie. virtual screening, outdoor screenings, etc)., screenings may be offered.
+GES contracts with professional personnel to administer vision, hearing, speech and language, and occupational therapy (OT) screenings to all students in Preschool, Junior Kindergarten, and Kindergarten at predetermined intervals.
 Parents will be alerted to any screening plans in advance and will have the ability to opt out if safety concerns outweigh the screening desire.
 The results and any applicable recommendations will be given to both the parents and GES.